softprodev/Aspnetcore/UnitTest/XUnit/Readme.md

 ## Introduction
 There are three different test frameworks are supported for unit test with asp.net core: MSTest, xUnit and NUnit that allow us to test our code in consistent way.
-In this article I will explain about the unit test in asp.net core using MSTest.
+In this article, I will explain about the unit test in asp.net core using xUnit. the XUnit is an open souce test framework and main focus of this framework are extensibility and flexibility.
+It follows more community focus to being expand.

 To demonstrate the example of unit test, I have created MVC project, solution and Unit test project by using CLI (Command Line Interface).
 To create MVC and Test project, I am following below steps